carbon-language/carbon-lang/docs/design/variadics.md

 let tuple: (..., [:][i32;]) = (1, 2, 3);
 ```

-Most operations that are defined on scalar values are defined on packs as well,
+Most operations that are defined on singular values are defined on packs as
-with the following semantics: all operands that are packs must have the same
+well, with the following semantics: all operands that are packs must have the
-shape, and the result of the operation will itself have the same shape as the
+same shape, and the result of the operation will itself have the same shape as
-operands.
-The representatives are computed by simultaneously iterating through
+the operands.
+The representatives are computed by simultaneously iterating
-the input packs and applying the non-pack version of the operation: the
+through the input packs and applying the non-pack version of the operation: the
 representative of the k'th output pack component is the result of replacing each
 input pack with the representative of its k'th component, and evaluating the
 resulting operation using the ordinary non-pack rules.
 Note that for these